 The UC Davis Law Review is King Hall’s premier scholarly publication.
 Law Review publishes articles from legal academics, practitioners, and its own student editors.
 Each academic year, the student-run journal prints one volume composed of five issues and continually updates its more nimble online companion, the UC Davis Law Review Online.
 The annual UC Davis Law Review Symposium, focused on pressing legal issues, is one of the Law School’s showcase events.
 Law Review provides students the opportunity to hone their research and writing skills, while advancing the public discourse surrounding important legal topics.

 All Law Review Editors and Members receive course credit.
-A student’s acceptance onto law review is determined by a write-on competition and, to a much smaller extent, first-year grades.
+A student's acceptance onto law review is determined by a write-on skills competition.
 Members (2Ls) must complete an approved note or comment and must perform production duties requiring a substantial time commitment.
 Editors (3Ls) have extensive duties specific to their particular positions.

 Business Law Journal